Hospice & Palliative Medicine Fellowship

 - Pediatric Palliative Care at Lurie Children's Hospital (two weeks)

 - Elective time (six weeks): Shirley Ryan Ability Lab (Formerly RIC), Northwestern Interventional Pain Clinic, spirituality, psychiatry, and opportunities abroad

-The McGaw Palliative and Hospice Medicine Program offers a “Pediatrics Track” in collaboration with the Bridges Pediatric Palliative Care program at the Ann & Robert H. Lurie Children’s Hospital of Chicago.
+The McGaw Palliative and Hospice Medicine Program offers a “Pediatrics Track” in collaboration with the Pediatric Palliative Care program at the Ann & Robert H. Lurie Children’s Hospital of Chicago.
 Lurie Children’s is McGaw’s tertiary care children’s hospital, located on the Northwestern Medicine campus and connected to Northwestern Memorial Hospital by a bridge.

 The pediatrics track within the McGaw fellowship involves approximately 8 months of pediatric palliative care experience with 3 months of adult palliative and hospice care experience.